Geniostoma rupestre var. ligustrifolium

-Geniostoma ligustrifolium, commonly known as hangehange, is a species of plant in the Loganiaceae family (syn., Geniostoma rupestre var. ligustrifolium).
+Geniostoma rupestre var. ligustrifolium, commonly known as hangehange, is a species of plant in the Loganiaceae family (syn.
+Geniostoma ligustrifolium).
 It is endemic to New Zealand, where it is found on the North Island, and in Marlborough at the northern tip of the South Island.
 Other common names are pāpā and privet leaf.
 A shrub common on forest margins, to 4 m tall.
 It is popular as a garden specimen.